shiznix/unity-gentoo/README_trusty_known_issues.txt

   * Can't type password sometimes in lightdm/unity-greeter login screen
   * workaround:
     -> Right click in password entry box to give it focus

+- x11-wm/mutter and gnome-base/gnome-shell 3.8 are not compatible with dev-libs/gobject-introspection 1.39
+  * >=dev-libs/gobject-introspection-1.39 is masked for now

+- media-libs/mesa-10* is known not to work yet on Gentoo
+  * media-libs/mesa-10* is masked for now